Bharathkasyap/Splunk_Dashboard/README.md

  </div>
  </br>

-- Now, lets work on Adding input like time range and submit button
+- Now, we proceed to add interactive input elements, starting with a Time Range Picker.

-- Choose Time from Add Inputs
+- Select 'Time' from the Add Inputs menu.

 <div align="center">
 <img src =src/TimePicker.png>
  </div>
  </br>

-- Edit the Time Range settings as needed
+- Configure the Time Range settings as required for data filtering.

 <div align="center">
 <img src =src/TimelineSettings.png>
  </div>
  </br>

-- After refining the time range settings, we need to synchronize this input with the panels.
-So they can update when we change the Time Range
-- For this Go to Edit Search for each panel and update the Tiem Range from there.
+- To ensure that panels update dynamically with the selected time range, synchronize the input.
+This is achieved by editing the search for each panel and linking it to the newly configured time input.

 <div align="center">
 <img src =src/EditSearch.png>
  </div>
  </br>

+ - Following the time range input, we integrate a Submit Button from the Add Inputs menu.
+This button allows users to confirm input selections before applying them to the dashboard.

 <div align="center">
 <img src =src/SynchronizeTimeline.png>
  </div>
  </br>

 - Next, we will choose the submit buttom from Add inputs, this feature helps to confirm the inputs added before
--

  <div align="center">
 <img src =src/SubmitButton.png>
  </div>
  </br>

-- Now, The output looks like this:
+- The dashboard, with the added time picker and submit button, now appears as follows:

  <div align="center">
 <img src =src/Partial.png>
  </div>
  </br>

-- Then, we go back to Search, to continue with our next panel for the dashboard using the query:
+- Next, we return to the search interface to create a panel for SSH login attempts, using a query to count occurrences by source and user:

 ```spl
 sourcetype=linux_secure | stats count by src, user